|

 American Psycho

-J.J.'s Diner - Parks and Recreation
+JJ's Diner - Parks and Recreation

 Chotchkie's - Office Space